 2013: UofL continues to make significant progress in sustainability across the board, as demonstrated by the fact that our overall score (out of a possible 1000) in the 2013 Cool Schools rankings jumped from 510.89 in 2012 to 625.74 in 2013!
 We improved our score by nearly 11.5%.
 UofL continues to hold the top position in the state, ranking 53rd out of 162 schools nationally!

 2012: UofL was the only Kentucky school included in the 2012 Sierra Club Cool Schools Rankings, and

 U of L was named among 50 greenest U.S. schools, ranking 48th out of 96.
 SeeUofL's 2012 Survey Response.
 Read more.

 2011: In 2011, UofL increased its ranking to 41st out of 118, up from 61st in 2010 and 92nd in 2009, and the top school in Kentucky for 2011 (Sierra magazine, Sept/Oct 2011).

 - The Sustainable Endowment Institute's College Sustainability Report Card. (now suspended)

-- UofL was featured in the April 2012 edition of Princeton Review's Guide to 322 Green Colleges:
+- Having first appeared in the 2012 edition, UofL is again featured in the 2014 Edition of The Princeton Review's Guide to 332 Green Colleges: